Tell Us About FreeeUp

 I’d be with my family on Black Friday right after Thanksgiving, and when dinner was over, I’d go right to work on a full stomach with a little bit of alcohol inside me.
 I’ve done that every year for the past 7 years.
 I can’t remember the last time I took a nap after Thanksgiving.

 The biggest thing when you’re in eCommerce is the fourth quarter.
-Obviously, I worked those 50, 60 and 70 hour weeks before, especially with starting two companies.
+I worked those 50, 60, and 70-hour weeks before, especially with starting two companies.

-I’ve definitely jeopardized some relationships along the way.
-Especially more in the beginning when I didn’t really understand how to balance work and personal life.
+I’ve jeopardized some relationships along the way.
+Especially more in the beginning when I didn’t understand how to balance work and personal life.

-I don’t think there’s a business owner out there who hasn’t made mistakes and haven’t learned from them.
-Those are definitely sacrifices that I made over time.
+I don’t think there’s a business owner out there who hasn’t made mistakes or learned from them.
+Those are sacrifices that I made over time.